RamRaj1440/LOGIN-PAGE/README.md

 Aesthetic design: The page uses soft colors and rounded corners for a clean and modern look.
 File Overview
 index.html
 This file contains the HTML code for the login page.
-The key components are:
+The key components are
 Title: The page is titled "CAREERX".
 Form: The form includes fields for the username and password, with required validation.
 Buttons and Links:
 A submit button to log in.
 A link for users to create an account if they are not registered.

-Code Sample
-html
-Copy code
+#HTML CODE
 <!DOCTYPE html>
 <html>